aCursedComrade/acursedcomrade.github.io/source/_posts/proc-enumeration.md

 {% endnote %}

 - `/proc/<PID>/comm` & `/proc/<PID>/cmdline`
-  - `comm` and `cmdline` holds the base name of the command and the complete command used to execute the command respectively. `cmdline` will spit out the whole with the spaces in between arguments replaced by a null byte '\0'.
+  - `comm` and `cmdline` holds the base name of the command and the complete command (with arguments) used to execute the command respectively. `cmdline` will spit out the command with the spaces in between arguments replaced by a null byte '\0'.
 We can pass this through a replace function to restore the spaces.
 What's important here that the command line arguments can contain password (This is bad practice).

 ![Response of /proc/self/cmd & /proc/self/cmdline](../img/proc_cmd.png)